tomkhr/DAN1-cprg218-grid-flexbox/README.md

-# cprg218-grid-flexbox
+# CPRG 218 Intermediate Web Communications Grid & Flexbox Demo
- Intermediate Web Communications - Intro to Grid & Flexbox
+These are the starter files for our first grid and flexbox demo.